Get Free Representation With Our Child Custody & Visitation Attorney in Houston Texas.

 At Stepp & Sullivan, we work hard to ensure that both sides remember that the child is the real focus in any custody dispute.
 When deciding child custody, the court will always consider the child’s best interests.

-- Physical Custody - where the child lives
+- Physical Custody: Determines where the child lives

-Any arrangement of the above is possible.
-Each can be the sole responsibility of one party or shared jointly.
+Physical and legal custody in Houston, Texas can be awarded as the sole responsibility of one party or shared jointly.